Table of Contents

 Where to Get the Vaccine in Texas

 There are various places to get the vaccine.
-The COVID-19 Vaccine Information from Texas DSHS lists many ways to find a vaccine.
-The website includes information about:
+The COVID-19 Vaccine Information from the Texas Department of State Health Services (DSHS) lists many ways to find a vaccine.
+DSHS provides information about:

 - local pharmacies that provide the vaccine,